Dead End Street (song): Reception

 Upon release, the song was praised by Melody Maker who opined "It is the strength of the lyrics allied to a nostalglc, 1920s touch about the melody which confirms Ray Davies' position as one of the most influential pop composers of the 1960s."
-Billboard described "Dead End Street" as an "exceptional off-beat item" with a "driving dance beat" that it expected to be a "surefire smash."
-Cash Box said that the "drawn out melodies are terribly infectious and the gutsy vocal should be appealing to fans of many persuasions."
-The song was a big success in the UK, reaching #5 on the singles charts, but only reached #73 in the United States.
-In 1976 it ranked #72 on New Musical Express's list of the Top 100 Singles of All Time.
+Billboard described "Dead End Street" as an "exceptional off-beat item" with a "driving dance beat" that it expected to be a "surefire smash".
+Cash Box said that the "drawn out melodies are terribly infectious and the gutsy vocal should be appealing to fans of many persuasions".
+The song was a big success in the UK, reaching No. 5 on the singles charts, but only reached No. 73 in the United States.
+In 1976 it ranked No. 72 on New Musical Express's list of the Top 100 Singles of All Time.
 Some labels list the song as "Deadend Street".

 Promotional film

 A mimed promotional film (precursor to the modern music video) was produced for the song in late 1966.
 It was filmed on Little Green Street, a diminutive eighteenth century lane in North London, located off Highgate Road in Kentish Town.

-The film was shot in black and white, and featured each member of the band dressed as an undertaker, as well as playing various other characters throughout.
-With a length of roughly 3:15 in total.
+The film was shot in black and white, and featured each member of the band dressed as an undertaker, as well as playing various other characters.
+It runs roughly 3 minutes and 15 seconds.
 Dave Davies says that the BBC disliked the film, with the group dressed as Victorian pallbearers and one of their roadies in a nightshirt suddenly leaping out of the coffin as they put it down on the pavement, claiming it was in bad taste.

 The song was recorded at a time when bassist Pete Quaife had left the band after a scooter accident, and was replaced by John Dalton.
 Quaife had returned to the group by the time the promotional film was shot.